WAGO/docker-ipk/README.md

 # docker-ipk-preview
 This repo contains static linked binaries of docker ce packed in linux ipk format.
-Check Release tags to get the newest version.Check needed FW.
+Check Release tags to get the newest version and needed FW.

 # How to install Docker CE on Wago devices.